RBEGamer/AtomicChess/src/README.md

 * src_thesis => Contains the thesis document and a thesis publishing server
 * src_unitychesssimulation => Contains a chess figure movement algorithm playground, made in Unity
 * src_misc => Contains several other files / config files
+* src_chessboardcomaprealgorithm => Contains a c++ projekt for testing the chess board compare algorithm.
+Its just a playground